Pench Mowgli Trek

 Please note: The whole stretch near Turia Gate has several options; you can check them on the booking platforms for cost and their reviews.

-These are documents required for legal purposes by Indiahikes and the forest department.
-Without any of these, you will not be allowed to trek.
+Indiahikes and the forest department require these documents for getting trek permissions.
+Without them, you will not be allowed to trek.

-- Original and 2 (two) photocopies of government identity card.
-Anything such as a driver’s license, Aadhar Card, or passport will do.
-This is required by the forest department for your identification.
+- Original and two photocopies of a government identity card, which can be a driver's license, Aadhar Card, or passport.
+The forest department requires this for identification purposes.

 PRO TIPS